 The West 7th Street Reconstruction Project is reconstructing the roadway and sidewalks from Wesley Parkway to Hamilton Boulevard.
 City utilities, such as sewer, water, storm sewer, and fiber optics will also be replaced.
 In addition, the project includes many features intended to support walkability and economic growth.
 On-street parking, landscape elements, gateway elements, Perry Creek bridge aesthetic enhancements, new lighting, colored pavements, and unique bus shelters will give the West 7th Street corridor a distinctive look and feel.
-Construction was complete in fall 2018 with lighting elements to be installed in spring 2019.
+Construction was complete in spring 2019.

 Sioux City Reinvestment District

 The Iowa Reinvestment District Program ("IRD") allows designated cities to create zones of up to 25 acres where future hotel/motel and sales tax revenue can be used to assist with new development in that area.
 The Sioux City Reinvestment District includes 4 projects: a new Convention Center hotel, renovation of historic warehouse buildings to market rate residential and commercial use with Virginia Square, renovation of the historic Warrior and Davidson buildings, and the development of a new Expo Center.
-Kinseth Hospitality Company, Inc. will begin construction of the 151 room, five-story Courtyard by Marriott Hotel in late June with an expected opening in summer 2019.
+Kinseth Hospitality Company, Inc. has begun construction of the 151 room, five-story Courtyard by Marriott Hotel with an expected opening in November 2019.

 Renewable Fuels Project

 A $400 million reconstruction of 10-urban interstate miles through Sioux City is nearing completion by the Iowa Department of Transportation.
 The decade long project is expanding Interstate 29 to six lanes and increasing capacity.
-The project will be complete in 2020.
+The project will be complete in late 2019.

 625 Douglas Restoration